 If you feel that you could do better with more practice, unpin your lace, move it up and repeat 2 or 3 diamonds.
 When you are ready, proceed to the next part – plaited square grid.

 Before you start, have a look at your bobbins – some wires might be short, some longer.
 Depending on your tensioning technique, sometimes wire gets released when the bobbin is pulled, and other times the pull actually tightens and locks the hitch.
-That is the nature of the half hitch, and the only remedy is to patiently adjust the lengths of the leashes by undoing the hitch and releasing wire if it is short or re-winding if it is too long.
-When your bobbins are all adjusted, it’s time to proceed to the next segment of the pattern.
+That is the nature of the half hitch, and the only remedy is to patiently adjust the lengths of the leashes by undoing the hitch and releasing wire if it is short, or re-winding if it is too long.
+When your bobbins are all adjusted to the same length, it’s time to proceed to the next segment of the pattern.

 Plaited Square Grid

 On the left side of the pricking, add 2 remaining pairs.
-Make a plait towards the next pin, work windmill crossing, plait, windmill crossing, plait, pin between pairs at the right footside pin.
-Continue making the grid.
+Make a plait towards the next pin, work windmill crossing, plait, windmill crossing, plait, pin between pairs at the right edge pin.
+Continue working the grid.
+The intervals between the pins are identical, so each plait is the same length.
 It is helpful here to count number of plait stitches and repeat them in each segment to achieve uniformity of the braid.
 In the sample, I worked C-T-C to start the plait and then repeated T-C-tension 4 times (altogether 6 Crosses between the pins).
 In the last row of squares, I tensioned more and was able to squeeze one more T-C, to the total of 7 Crosses between the pins.
 See what you can do.
 Bear in mind that tensioning depends on the material.
 Every wire is slightly different, some are softer and therefore easier to tension, some are harder, and no matter how well you tension, minute gaps in the braid remain.
 That is fine, as long as the plait is nice and even.

 Before the last grid row (from left to right) leave the left plait pair behind, and finish the row with only the right pair: Twist the pair 3 times, work 3 pair windmill crossing, 3xT, 3-pair windmill crossing, pin under the pair at the edge pin hole.
 This distributes the pairs for the next segment: Torchon Ground.